 What is Friedreich’s Ataxia?

-Friedreich’s ataxia is an inherited condition that causes progressive damage to the nervous system resulting in symptoms ranging from muscle weakness and speech problems to heart disease.
-Ataxia results from the degeneration of nerve tissue in the spinal cord and of nerves that control muscle movement in the arms and legs.
+Friedreich’s ataxia is an inherited condition that causes progressive damage to the nervous system resulting in symptoms which include muscle weakness, loss of balance and coordination (ataxia), speech problems and heart disease.

 How is Friedreich’s Ataxia diagnosed?

 A diagnosis of Friedreich’s ataxia requires a careful clinical examination, which includes a medical history and a thorough physical examination.
 The neurologist is likely to pay particular attention to testing reflexes, including the knee-jerk reflex.
 Loss of reflexes is an early and almost universal feature of Friedreich’s ataxia.
 Other signs that will be looked for include balance difficulty, loss of proprioception (joint sensation) and signs of neurological problems.

 Genetic testing, which requires a blood sample, now provides a conclusive diagnosis.
 Other tests that may aid in the diagnosis or management of the disorder include:

 - electromyogram (EMG), which measures the electrical activity of muscle cells